Climate Resilience & Strategy Consulting Director, Marsh Advisory

 Notably, for property portfolios, it’s common for flood-related risks, wind/hurricane, and wildfire to drive the majority of direct impacts, while extreme heat, water stress, and drought cause longer-term indirect impacts, such as business disruption (down days or adjusted work hours).

-There will likely be overlap between an organization’s priority list and what is available from the climate model community, but not a perfect fit.
+There will likely be overlap between an organisation’s priority list and what is available from the climate model community, but not a perfect fit.
 Presently, there are few climate-adjusted landslip or tornado models available, for example.
 That said, virtually all climate model vendors have ambitious roadmaps for augmenting capability: given a typical vendor will work with a client for five-plus years (as the integration into processes can run very deep), it’s as important to understand (and potentially influence) these roadmaps so as to understand their current capabilities.
 We have included in the box out some potential questions to ask regarding commonly sought peril models.

 No two vendors produce the same suite of outputs.
 Some focus more on a score system, which promises simplicity, while others offer an array of data points seeking to describe the climate-risk distribution.
 For investment modelling, we tend to recommend working with the latter.
-Given the non-linear relationship between financial stress and credit-worthiness, knowing whether an organization is exposed to frequent, nuisance-level risk, or highly unlikely catastrophic risk (the latter typically being more insurable than the former) is important.
+Given the non-linear relationship between financial stress and credit-worthiness, knowing whether an organisation is exposed to frequent, nuisance-level risk, or highly unlikely catastrophic risk (the latter typically being more insurable than the former) is important.
 For this reason it’s important to focus on data structured in return periods or similar and avoid score-based averages, which invariably reduce granularity.

-We have typically found that organizations create their own score-based system from this data in order to aid decisioning.
+We have typically found that organisations create their own score-based system from this data in order to aid decisioning.
 The difference here is that the simplification is owned and understood in-house rather than being at the behest of the vendor.
-This also has the advantage of the organization being less tied to the data architecture of a particular vendor — return-period-structured data is fairly common, whereas scores are always bespoke.
+This also has the advantage of the organisation being less tied to the data architecture of a particular vendor — return-period-structured data is fairly common, whereas scores are always bespoke.

 It’s worth noting that virtually all vendors focus on property damage rather than business interruption risk as the latter requires much more information about the nature of the enterprise, the criticality of various sites to their ability to generate revenue, and so forth.
 It’s perfectly possible for an investment house to build this up using a vendor’s damage data as an input, but few vendors can meaningfully provide this answer outside in.
 The same is true for value chain analysis: if this is not first mapped by the investment house, it’s unlikely that the data vendor would be able to model it meaningfully.